juliangut/zf-maintenance/README.md

                 'file'    => __DIR__ . '/maintenance',
                 'message' => 'We are currently running maintenance proccesses', ),
+            'ZfMaintenanceCrontabProvider' => array(
+                'expression' => '0 0 1 * *', // @monthly
+                'interval'   => 'PT1H', // 1 hour
+                'message'    => 'We are currently running maintenance proccesses', ),
         ),

         /*
          * Exceptions to maintenance mode
-         * Provides a way to bypass maintenance mode by fulfilling any of the conditions */
+         * Provides a way to bypass maintenance mode by fulfilling at least one of the conditions */
         'exclusions' => array(
             'ZfMaintenanceIpExclusion' => array(